 Prison ministry members seek to fulfill the Biblical call to “proclaim liberty to the captives” and “remember those who are in prison” by sharing the gospel with inmates in the Philadelphia Prison System.

 Every summer, Grace and Peace runs an all-day, month-long camp that teaches children about Jesus and provides them with food and a safe place to be.
+Unfortunately, due to COVID-19 we have cancelled this year’s Summer Camp.
+We look forward to Camp again in the summer of 2021!

 We want all who walk into Grace and Peace Community Church to sense the warmth and welcome of Jesus.
 One way this can happen is through our Sunday greeters and welcoming team.